yuwzho/acme-fitness-store/workshops/azure-spring-apps-enterprise/08-hol-2-deploy-acme-fitness/README.md

     --uri "https://github.com/Azure-Samples/acme-fitness-store-config"
 ```

-### 2.1.
+### 3.1.
 Bind to Application Configuration Service

-Now the next step is to bind the above created application configuration service instance to the azure apps that use this external config.
-Here we bin
+Now the next step is to bind the above created application configuration service instance to the azure apps that use this external config:

 ```shell